orfeus-eu/documentation/docs/adria_array_organization.rst

    * -  Institute of Geosciences, Seismology Departament
      -  Albania
      -  Dionald Mucaj
-   * -  Bogazici University, Kandilli Observatory
+   * -  Union of Chambers of Turkish Engineers and Architects (TMMOB), Chamber of Geophysical Engineers.
+American Geophysical Union (AGU), European Geophysical Union (EGU), Member of the Japan Geoscience Union (JGU).
-     -  Turkey
+     -  Türkiye
      -  Doğan Kalafat
    * -  Seismological Observatory, Faculty of Natural Sciences and Mathematics, St. Cyril and Methodius University in Skopje
-     -  North Macedonia
+     -  Republic of North Macedonia
      -  Dragana Chernih Anastasovska
    * -  Department of Seismology, Institute of GeoSciences, Polytechnic University of Tirana
      -  Albania